kabir-webDev/problem-x/README.md

-Last Call Media's [website](https://lastcallmedia.com) wants to change it's background, but we don't know what would fit best.
-Create a way to select from the available backgrounds and switch between them seemlessly.

 * Checkout `backgrounds.js` to view the available backgrounds you can use.
 You'll see the following object which will correspond to a file we've already added to the `public` folder called "a-background-here.ext".
 You can use this to get the source path to each of the different backgrounds.
 ```
 {